dqops/dqo/docs/reference/sensors/column/strings-column-sensors.md

 column/strings/string_most_popular_values
 ```
 **Description**
-Column level sensor that calculates the number of rows with a null column value.
+Column level sensor that counts how many expected values are present in the top most popular values in the column.

 **Parameters**